 The easiest strategy to practice strengthening the mind?

 It’s all about keeping the right thoughts at the top of your mind every day, so they’re readily available on those inevitable days when you need them most.
 For Angel and me, that means pausing every day, as often as necessary, and reflecting on precisely what we need to remember.
-We write ourselves important visual reminders—our “notes to self”—like the ones below (all of which are now excerpts from our books—including our NEW one) and then we place them where we can easily see and reference them throughout the day (my notes are taped on the wall directly in front of my desk, and then I have one as the wallpaper background on my phone).
+We write ourselves important visual reminders — our “notes to self” — like the ones below and then we place them where we can easily see and reference them throughout the day (my notes are taped on the wall directly in front of my desk, and then I have one as the wallpaper background on my phone).
 Some people call them affirmations, or quotes, or prayers, on convictions, but in any case, these “notes to self” keep us on track by keeping our minds empowered with positive, peaceful trains of thought, even when life gets utterly hectic.

-To an extent, I know you’ve learned something similar over the years from experience, too.
+To an extent, I know you’ve learned something similar over the years from your own life experiences.

 But just like us, you often forget.